raphaelwct/desafio-programacao-1/README.md

 xdg-open project_path/myfinance/docs/build/html/index.html

-...and you'll see the PDI documentation on your browser.
+... and you'll see the PDI documentation in your browser.